-I am a researcher and educator who believes that learning and discovery are most powerful when they stay connected to the human experience.
-My work sits at the intersection of artificial intelligence, education, and health — exploring how we can use intelligent systems not to replace expertise or empathy, but to deepen them.
+I am a researcher and educator who believes that learning and discovery are most powerful when they remain grounded in the human experience.
+My work sits at the intersection of artificial intelligence, education, and health, where I study how intelligent systems can support—not replace—expert judgment, pedagogy, and care.
+Across projects, my focus is on building AI that deepens understanding, strengthens trust, and makes complex processes more visible rather than more opaque.

-My academic path has taken me through several disciplines that continue to shape how I think about knowledge and care.
-I began in radiation therapy, where I learned the value of precision and trust in clinical practice.
-That foundation grew through studies in physics, mathematics, and statistics, where I came to appreciate the beauty and responsibility of working with complex data.
-These experiences ultimately led me to a Ph.D. in Medical Biophysics at the University of Toronto, where I focused on AI for breast cancer risk prediction, integrating natural language processing and imaging to better understand patient outcomes.
-That project taught me that meaningful innovation happens when algorithms are designed not only to perform, but to explain — when they serve both scientific progress and human understanding.
+My academic path has moved through several disciplines that continue to shape how I think about knowledge, responsibility, and impact.
+I began in radiation therapy, where precision, accountability, and patient trust are non-negotiable.
+That foundation expanded through training in physics, mathematics, and statistics, where I developed a respect for both the power and fragility of models built on complex data.
+These experiences ultimately led me to a Ph.D. in Medical Biophysics at the University of Toronto, where my research focused on AI for breast cancer risk prediction.
+There, I developed methods integrating medical imaging and natural language processing to model longitudinal patient risk, and learned firsthand that meaningful innovation in healthcare AI depends not just on performance, but on interpretability, robustness, and clinical fit.

-Today, as a Curriculum and Research Fellow in the Department of Biomedical Informatics at Harvard Medical School, I focus on building AI tools for graduate and medical education that are rooted in pedagogy and neuroscience.
-My work explores how learners acquire and retain knowledge, and how computational models can help us observe and support that process more effectively.
-I’m especially interested in adaptive learning systems that personalize feedback, visualize conceptual growth, and encourage reflective practice among students and instructors.
+Today, as a Curriculum and Research Fellow in the Department of Biomedical Informatics at Harvard Medical School, my work centers on AI for graduate and medical education.
+I study how learners acquire, retain, and apply knowledge over time, and how computational models can be designed to reflect those processes more faithfully.
+Drawing on insights from learning science and neuroscience, I am particularly interested in memory-aware and adaptive learning systems that personalize feedback, surface conceptual structure, and support reflective practice for both students and instructors.

-I also work on scalable educational infrastructure — building the technical and conceptual frameworks that allow instructors to experiment responsibly with AI in their teaching.
-This includes projects on automated short-answer evaluation, generative feedback systems, and course-level learning analytics that empower faculty to see patterns without losing the nuance of individual learners.
-My approach emphasizes transparency, bias awareness, and the importance of feedback that is interpretable and trustworthy.
+Alongside this research, I work on scalable educational infrastructure that enables responsible experimentation with AI in real courses.
+This includes systems for automated short-answer assessment, generative feedback aligned to instructional goals, and course-level learning analytics that help faculty see patterns in student learning without losing the nuance of individual trajectories.
+Across these efforts, I emphasize transparency, bias awareness, and evaluation frameworks that prioritize trustworthiness and pedagogical value over novelty alone.

-What ties all of this together is a belief that education and research thrive on shared curiosity.
-The best learning environments, like the best algorithms, are collaborative and self-improving.
-I see my role as helping to build bridges between the technical and the human — between how machines represent knowledge and how people create meaning from it.
+What ties this work together is a commitment to shared curiosity and iterative improvement.
+The best learning environments—like the best AI systems—are collaborative, adaptive, and accountable to the people they serve.
+I see my role as building bridges between the technical and the human: between how machines represent knowledge and how people create meaning, learn, and make decisions in complex, real-world settings.

 Education